2020 Power of Community Virtual Gala - Success!

 Please help Norwegian American Hospital purchase much-needed medical supplies and personal protective equipment and other resources to support our doctors an nurses providing critical care for our patients.

 Ever since I came to Norwegian American Hospital in October 2010, we have worked to build and sustain our relationships with the communities we serve.
 This is why our theme remains

 “The Power of Community.”

-The Norwegian American Hospital Foundation, with the support of many donors and grantors, has brought us the phenomenally successful Care-A-Van and Dental Van, which have traveled to hundreds of schools and community centers and provided free clinical services to thousands of children in communities where access to healthcare is rare.
+The Norwegian American Hospital Foundation, with the support of many donors and grantors, has brought us the phenomenally successful Care-A-Van, which has traveled to hundreds of schools, day cares, and organizations in the community, providing free health services to thousands of children and young people in communities where access to healthcare is challenging.

 Now, while continuing to support mobile health, our focus is widening to diabetes, which is an epidemic in our communities.
 Although 40% of the people admitted to our hospital have diabetes and half of adults in our primary service area are at high risk of getting this disease, we lack a sufficient safety net of outreach, education and clinical care to prevent and treat diabetes.